Corinthians sells maximum fan token quota and generates R$8.8 million in two hours

 The Corinthians marketing project to have its fan token is made possible by the socios.com rewards platform and the fintech blockchain Chiliz.

 The way in which the revenue will be divided was not revealed by those involved in the partnership.
-THE Sports Gazette found that the contract between Corinthians and the two companies for this project is for five years.
+Gazeta Esportiva found that the contract between Corinthians and the two companies for this project is for five years.

 The first action is now available.
 Whoever managed to acquire the cryptocurrency can enter the app and vote for who should be the next entry in the club’s Hall of Fame.
 Ronaldo Fenômeno, Basílio and Gilmar dos Santos Neves are the candidates.